Postmortem: Ludum Dare 53

 This ended up being a pretty long post, so here’s a table of contents:

-Concept
+# Concept

 Much like my previous LD entry, I Hunger, Causality Couriers is text-based.
 This is one of the easier sorts of games to make in a short timeframe.
-The controls and gameplay, such as it is, come pre-defined: click on links or type into a parser.
+The controls and gameplay, such as they are, come pre-defined: click on links or type into a parser.
 The content is easy to generate, for a writer – rooms, objects, characters, can all be constructed in a few lines of text.
 Challenges arise and bugs appear, but if, like me, your main gamedev skills happen to be writing and programming, you’ll be completely in your element dealing with such things.
 Also you can get away with leaving out things like graphics and sound, both of which would be indispensable for any other type of game.

-I came across Robin Johnson’s Gruescript around the time it was initially release in late 2021 and had quite a bit of fun playing around with it – I even wrote a Vim syntax file for the language.
+I came across Robin Johnson’s Gruescript around the time it was initially released in late 2021 and had quite a bit of fun playing around with it – I even wrote a Vim syntax file for the language.
 The project I first started in it never quite came together, but the tool stuck in my mind as something I wanted to use.
 It strikes a very satisfactory balance between a hypertext tool like Twine and a heavyweight parser interactive fiction tool like Inform 7 – gameplay is mouse-driven1 and there’s a simple world model with rooms, objects and people.
 The language itself is terse and very fit for purpose.

 Apart from using Gruescript, I wanted to experiment with AI, mostly by using Stable Diffusion to illustrate the game, but also by having ChatGPT as a creative assistant.2 It wasn’t any good at writing Gruescript, having essentially none in its corpus, but it was very handy for brainstorming.
 On the Saturday morning after the jam began, I asked it for some ideas.